List of The Phantom Tollbooth characters: .58

+Canby

-CanbyCanby is a frequent visitor to the Island of Conclusions, who is as much "as can be" of any possible quality.
+Canby is a frequent visitor to the Island of Conclusions, who is as much "as can be" of any possible quality.
 Play on the words "can be".

 King Azaz's Advisors

 King Azaz's advisors consist of the Duke of Definition, Minister of Meaning, Count of Connotation, Earl of Essence, and Undersecretary of Understanding, all of which have the same (or almost the same) meaning.
 They welcome Milo and Tock to Dictionopolis as soon as they enter.

-In the Chuck Jones adaption, they are all voiced by Mel Blanc.
+In the Chuck Jones adaptation, they are all voiced by Mel Blanc.

 Whether Man

 The Whether Man is a man who deals with whether there will be weather, rather than the specific nature of the weather.
 Note that Feiffer drew Juster as the Whether Man.

-In the Chuck Jones adaption, the Whether Man is voiced by Daws Butler.
+In the Chuck Jones adaptation, the Whether Man is voiced by Daws Butler.
 He had a larger role in the film where he has Milo find his way.
 The Whether Man also helps to get Rhyme and Reason out of the Castle in the Air.

+Alec Bings

-Alec BingsAlec Bings is a boy of Milo's age and weight who sees through things.
+Alec Bings is a boy of Milo's age and weight who sees through things.
 He grows downwards from a fixed point in the air until he reaches the ground, unlike Milo, who grows upwards from the ground.

+Everpresent Wordsnatcher

-Everpresent WordsnatcherThe Everpresent Wordsnatcher is a dirty bird that "takes the words right out of your mouth".
+The Everpresent Wordsnatcher is a dirty bird that "takes the words right out of your mouth".
 He is not a demon per se, as everyone who meets him just sees him as an annoyance.
 Juster considered naming him the "red crested word snatcher".